 Your Marketo system has a lot of power and potential.
 But let’s be honest: the reality of our business is that we don’t have unlimited time, unlimited budget, or unlimited resources.
 Putting these tips and tricks into practice will help you begin to derive real value from Marketo with the time, budget, and resources that you DO have.
 Take one step at a time!
 You’ll move forward steadily toward making the most of your Marketo system.

 Nova Kopitar is a demand generation expert, specializing in results-focused lead management, nurturing, and scoring.
-As a DemandGen Account Director, she works closely with clients in areas including program alignment, nurture development, relationship management, resource planning, reporting and more.
+As a DemandGen Senior Solutions Architect, she works closely with clients in areas including program alignment, nurture development, relationship management, resource planning, reporting and more.
 She is Marketo Business Certified and Technical Certified.